President/Chief Executive Officer

 Chief Information Officer

 Terrance Pearson has over 28 years of experience in telecommunications and information technology.
 At Calista, he is responsible for establishing the vision, strategy and systems to ensure the compliant, secure and effective user experience as it relates to IT infrastructure.
 Terrance previously served as the Systems and Communications Division Manager at Municipal Light & Power, an enterprise of the Municipality of Anchorage.
 He earned a BS in Engineering Design from East Tennessee State University.

 Thom Aparuk Leonard oversees Calista’s daily communications activities such as the website, newsletters, and public relations.
 Thom also directs Shareholder services including stock management, distributions, enrollment, stock wills, the annual meeting, and more.
 Before joining Calista in 2010, Thom’s career in communications included working for a multi-billion dollar corporation, small businesses, and a nonprofit.

 A Calista Shareholder born in the Calista Region, he spent many summers on the Yukon River delta.
-Thom received his undergraduate degree from Gonzaga University and is attending Alaska Pacific University, pursuing an Executive MBA in Information Technology after earning a graduate certificate in APU’s Alaska Native Executive Leadership Program.
+Thom received his undergraduate degree from Gonzaga University and and graduated from Alaska Pacific University with an Executive MBA in Information Technology and a graduate certificate in APU’s Alaska Native Executive Leadership Program.

 Director, Business Development